You will need roughly 8 minutes to read this article.

 If you attempt to connect a repository to a new project, and you don’t have

-admin permissions on that repository, there are two things you can do:
+admin permissions on that repository (or, for Github don’t have permission to install the CodeShip Github App), there are two things you can do:

 adminpermissions to the repo, which can be given to the team you’re in or specifically to your user